MasterChef Canada season 2

 The second season of the Canadian competitive reality television series MasterChef Canada premiered on CTV on February 1, 2015 and concluded on May 24.
+Open casting calls were held over the summer of 2014.
 Filming began in September 2014 and wrapped up in November 2014.
 Portuguese-Canadian concrete contractor David Jorge won this season.
 Jorge, who resides on a hobby farm in the Panorama area of Surrey with his wife and two sons, also guest starred in episodes in Season 3 and Season 5, and competed in the MasterChef Canada: All-Star Family Edition 2016 holiday special, of which he was the runner-up.
 He is currently the oldest winner of MasterChef Canada.

-Following his victory, Jorge teamed up with Top Chef Canada season 3 Matthew Stowe to open up S+L Kitchen & Bar (a steak-and-lobster seafood themed restaurant) operated by the Joseph Richard Group, with three locations open across British Columbia as of spring 2018.
+Following his victory, Jorge teamed up with Top Chef Canada season 3 winner Matthew Stowe to open up S+L Kitchen & Bar (a steak-and-lobster seafood themed restaurant) operated by the Joseph Richard Group, with three locations open across British Columbia as of spring 2018.
 In the fall of 2015, Jorge signed on a contract with JRG in a partnership that involves working with Ryan Moreno, CEO of the pub/restaurant chain.
 The first location opened on 200th Street at 84th Avenue in Langley on January 26, 2016.
 A second location opened on December 23, 2016 at 200–2070 Sumas Way in the Abbotsford Village Shopping Centre.
 The third location opened up in South Surrey in June 2017.

 This is also the first season to feature a home cook from the west coast of Canada (British Columbia) to compete against a home cook from the east coast (New Brunswick) in the season finale.
 Additionally, this is the first season to give select competitors the opportunity to win their way back into the competition after originally being eliminated, with Cody Karey being the first to successfully do so.
+Following his reinstatement, Karey reached the penultimate semi-finals, finishing 4th as a semifinalist.
+He is so far the only returning contestant to make it further in the competition than Season 4's Alice Luo, Season 5's Kaegan Donnelly and Season 6's Rozin Abbass, all of whom were eliminated shortly after their second chance.

-Season 2 eliminated contestant Christopher Siu, who originally came in 5th place, eventually returned to compete in MasterChef Canada: Back to Win & was crowned the winner.
-Andrew Al-Khouri, who originally came in 10th place, also returned to MasterChef Canada: Back to Win, placing 4th.
+Quarterfinalist Christopher Siu, who was eliminated in 5th place in the family-reunion quarter-finals, eventually returned to compete in MasterChef Canada: Back to Win and was crowned the winner.
+Andrew Al-Khouri, who was originally eliminated in 10th place, also returned to MasterChef Canada: Back to Win, making it all the way to the penultimate semi-finals, finishing 4th.